 Although more research is required, the authors of the study believe that the heightened inflammation of those carrying female babies may have an impact on why some women experience worse symptoms during pregnancy.
 More research is needed, but it shows that the sex of the fetus may have implications for pregnancy symptoms.

 A pregnancy test will let you know for sure by measuring the level of human chorionic gonadotropin (hCG) in your urine.
 This is the hormone that signals the corpus luteum to continue producing progesterone, which will maintain the uterine lining to support the developing embryo.
 (Normally, this lining sheds each cycle, which results in your period.)

 But don’t take a pregnancy test too early, as your body won’t be producing hCG until 8 – 10 days after ovulation.

 What are the symptoms in the first few weeks of pregnancy?

 We’ve put together some week-by-week pregnancy content to let you know what to expect in those early weeks.
-Check out our posts on early pregnancy symptoms, where you can find out what’s going on in the first month (week one, week two, week three, week four, and beyond.
+Check out our posts on early pregnancy symptoms, where you can find out what’s going on in the first few months (week one, week two, week three, week four, week five, week six, week seven) and beyond.